wordswords/dotfiles/README.md

 5. `dpkg -L | grep <package>` - list all installed packages, search for `<package>`
 6. `dpkg-query -L <package>` - show what files are installed by package
-7. `sudo update-alternatives --config php` - change binary used for php
+7. `sudo update-alternatives --config php` - change binary used for PHP

 ## Profiling VIM to find plugin speed problems